 Home Improvement Spending Rises Amid Coronavirus Pandemic

-Equipped with nothing but time and shelter-in-place orders, Americans have taken stock of the design flaws, necessary repairs and outdated fixtures inside their homes.
+Equipped with nothing but time and stay-at-home orders, Americans have taken stock of the design flaws, necessary repairs and outdated fixtures inside their homes.
 Home improvement stores like Lowe’s and Home Depot showed a surge in earnings as the coronavirus pandemic began, suggesting that people were taking advantage of stay-at-home orders to work on their to-do lists.

 LendingTree data shows that consumers have been requesting personal loans for home improvement at a higher-than-average rate since the pandemic began.
 Our researchers surveyed consumers who used LendingTree’s online marketplace to determine how they planned to upgrade their spaces amid the COVID-19 crisis.